Total Divas

-Total Divas is an American reality television series that aired from July 28, 2013, to December 10, 2019, on E!.
+Total Divas is an American reality television series that aired from July 28, 2013, to December 10, 2019, on E!
+Television.
 The series gave viewers an inside look into the lives of female WWE wrestlers from their work within WWE to their personal lives with the inclusion of behind the scenes footage.
-Seasons one through nine are available on WWE's on-demand streaming service, WWE Network, Hulu and Peacock.
+All nine seasons were later made available on WWE's on-demand streaming service, WWE Network, until its closure in 2024.

-Production and casting
+Production

+Development

+In 2011, it was reported that WWE had released a survey to gauge interest in original content intended for the newly announced WWE Network.
+One of the prospective shows would be a reality show that followed the lives of six WWE Divas on the road, all living on the same tour bus that would also feature a 24/7 webcam for fans to unlock via password.

+In April 2013, an article on WWE.com stated: "WWE is contemplating a potential Divas reality show: It's a new reality series following the life and times of eight WWE Divas that lets viewers into the Divas locker room, behind the scenes on the road, and inside the personal lives of some of the most glitzy, gritty and glamorous celebrities in all of entertainment."
+Fans were also asked to vote in a poll to help determine a name, with the six options including: WWE Divas Road Trip, Hot Wheels, Heels on Wheels.
+The latter title, Heels on Wheels, was trademarked by WWE in 2011, and according to a 2019 interview with former WWE writer Brian Mann, was the original title for the series.

-Total Divas was revealed in May 2013, as a part of a partnership with E!.
-The cast for the newly announced series comprised Brie and Nikki Bella, Naomi, Cameron, Natalya, Eva Marie, and JoJo.
+Total Divas was revealed later in 2013, as a part of a partnership with E! and Bunim/Murray.
+The cast for the newly announced series consisted of The Bella Twins (Brie and Nikki Bella), Naomi, Cameron, Natalya, Eva Marie, and JoJo.
 It was announced on August 14, 2013, that E! had ordered an additional six episodes to the already eight episode first season, bringing the total episode number up to fourteen episodes.
 The mid-season finale aired on September 15, 2013, with the season continuing on November 10, 2013.
 WWE commentator Josh Mathews revealed on November 20, 2013, that Total Divas had been renewed for a second season.
-The second season premiered on March 16, 2014, with Summer Rae joining the cast, replacing JoJo as she decided to focus more on wrestling.
+The second season premiered on March 16, 2014.